Our Nursery

 Our Nursery – The children, their safety, their happiness and learning is at the heart of everything we do at Chuckles.
 We aim to develop good relationships with parents, as Parents know their children best and are the first teachers.

 Teaching and learning at Chuckles centres around individual children’s interests.
-Myself and my team recognise that each child is unique.
+We recognise that each child is unique.
 We create bespoke, inviting and high quality activities and environments.
 We support and extend children’s learning giving them the best start.

 Children learn through